Richienb/nor1029-controller/readme.md

 # nor1029-controller

-> Programmatically control Norsonic Nor1029
+> Programmatically control Norsonic Nor265 microphone boom / turntable

 The [Nor265(A) microphone boom / turntable](https://www.norsonic.com/products/noise-sources/nor265a-microphone-boom/) can be controlled by its proprietary Nor1029 software (see downloads section of product page).
 You can instead control the hardware programmatically over serial using this library.